Guide to Risk Reversal

-Risk reversal is also used in foreign exchange trading (forex or FX) with a slightly different definition.
+Risk reversal is also used in foreign exchange trading (forex, or FX) with a slightly different definition.
 There, risk reversal refers to the difference in implied volatility between call and put options.
 This can give forex traders an idea of the overall market conditions.

-What Is Risk Reversal Option Trade?
+What Is a Risk Reversal Option Trade?

 How Does Risk Reversal Work?